 Projects credited in

-- Bristol Black History Month MagazineWhilst working with Cognitive Paths, I was project manager and lead designer for Bristol Black History Month Magazine, a yearly publication which provides an exclusive focus point for the city to celebrate the contributions and achievements of the African and Caribbean community, represent and unifying diverse communities and reduce racial tension by opening up conversations through storytelling.
-This project was the result of a collaborative effort by myself , two other designers and the team a
+- Bristol Black History Month MagazineA yearly publication which provides an exclusive focus point for the city to celebrate the contributions and achievements of the African and Caribbean community, represent and unifying diverse communities and reduce racial tension by opening up conversations through storytelling.
+This project was the result of a collaborative effort by myself PM, and two other designers and the team at Cognitive Paths.

 Graphic DesignerUWE Bristol